fileverse/HeartBitSDK/packages/heartbit-react/README.md

   extends Omit<HeartBitUIProps, "isDisabled" | "startFillPos"> {
   coreOptions: HeartBitCoreOptions;
   getSignatureArgsHook: () => Promise<SignatureArgs>; // this is a required hook, this allows to call sign message operation on the user wallet, must return SignatureArgs
-  hash: string; // keccak256 hash of a string address?: string; // user wallet address showTotalMintsByHash?: boolean; // Default to false, if true will show total mints for a hash to the right of component showTotalMintsByUser?: boolean; // Defaults to false, if true will show total mints by a user on a hash to right of the component
+  hash: string; // This is an identifier for the token, if this hash changes you mint a new token in that case address?: string; // user wallet address showTotalMintsByHash?: boolean; // Default to false, if true will show total mints for a hash to the right of component showTotalMintsByUser?: boolean; // Defaults to false, if true will show total mints by a user on a hash to right of the component